junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 He pulls the book out of his pocket and passes it over to Amy.
 The cover looks exactly like River.

-"A book I haven't written yet."
+"A book I haven't written yet.
+I see, common problem with time travel."
 River glances at it, making a face, "I don't like the cover."

 The Doctor stares at Cas, "And you didn't think to mention it earlier?"